 The actions you take to manage churn start from these three groups.

 For example, reach out to detractors and try to mend your relationship by asking them what you could do to help them.
 It might also be a good idea to try to re-engage passive customers by closing the loop or sending them more regular content.

 Here’s the biggest drawback: it can be incredibly time-consuming to try to send out all of these surveys, analyze responses, and draw up churn management strategies on the back of this.

 NPS can be a big effort, but it’s worth it.

 While known as a tool for assessing customer experience, NPS is more accurately a measure of customer loyalty.
 It’s a mechanism for understanding which customers are going to be retained, which are likely to churn, and how likely you are to build earned growth.

 Here are some reasons why NPS is such a powerful tool for customer churn management.

 It tells you why customers might churn.
-Alongside the NPS question itself, ask customers for the drivers behind their sentiment.
-This can tell you why they are detractors and how you can improve their experience in future.
+Alongside the NPS question, ask customers for the drivers behind their sentiments.
+This can tell you why they are detractors and how you can improve their experience in the future.